 - Using the Columbia Unviersity Libraries Course Reserves Page (can be used for any course, not just Barnard courses).

 - Note: To place a personal copy on reserve, send an email to email@example.com or bring the item to the Circulation/Reserves desk.

-Checking on the status of a reserve list
+Checking on the status of a reserves list

-- The status of a reserve list can be tracked in CLIO using the Course Reserves Search.
+- The status of a reserves list can be tracked in CLIO using the Course Reserves Search.

-- Reserve lists for media materials are not searchable via CLIO.
+- Reserves lists for media materials are not searchable via CLIO.

 - If Barnard owns a book that is requested, the library's copy will be placed on reserve.

 - If Barnard does not own a copy, it will purchase a copy for the reserves collection.

 - Our rule of thumb for books is one copy for every 35 students in a class.

 - Only copies of required readings are put on reserve.
 Supplementary readings are not placed on reserve.